-The fact that for some polycyclic conjugated molecules (benzenoid hydrocarbons in particular) more than one classical structural formula can be written fascinates chemists longer than a century.
-These structural formulae are usually referred to as "Kekulé structures" and a vast amount of theoretical work on them has been done.
-One major direction of research is finding the number K of Kekulé structures (Cyvin and Gutman, 1988) and trying to relate K with various physico-chemical properties of the underlying compounds (Gutman and Cyvin, 1989).
-Another direction is the study of individual Kekulé structures and finding relations between them.
+For over a century, the fact that for some polycyclic conjugated molecules (benzenoid hydrocarbons in particular) more than one classical structural formula can be written has fascinated chemists.
+These structural formulae are usually referred to as 'Kekulé structures' and a vast amount of theoretical work has been done on them.
+One major research objective is finding the number K of Kekulé structures (Cyvin and Gutman, 1988) and trying to relate K with various physico-chemical properties of the underlying compounds (Gutman and Cvvin, 1989).
+Another objective is the study of individual Kekulé structures and finding relations between them.
 A famous problem along these lines (never satisfactorily solved) is the identification of the Kekulé structure that provides the most faithful representation of the true bonding in the respective molecule (Friess, 1927; Friess et al., 1935; Graovac et al., 1973).
-Some authors consider Kekulé structures as quantum-mechanical objects among which some (quantum-mechanical) interactions exist; for detail see in McWeeny and Sutcliffe (1969).
+Some authors consider Kekulé structures as quantum-mechanical objects among which some (quantum-mechanical) interactions exist; for detail see McWeeny and Sutcliffe (1969).
 In the case of benzenoid molecules the simplest model for such interactions is the following: if two Kekulé structures differ in the position of three double bonds, then they interact (by an unspecified, but constant amount); otherwise their interaction is neglected.
-Within this model the concept of the so-called "resonance graph" occurs naturally: The vertices of the resonance graph R(G) of the benzenoid hydrocarbon B are the Kekulé structures of B; two vertices of R(G) are adjacent if the corresponding Kekulé structures interact, that is if they differ in the position of just three double bonds.
+Within this model the concept of the so-called 'resonance graph' occurs naturally: The vertices of the resonance graph R(G) of the benzenoid hydrocarbon B are the Kekulé structures of B; two vertices of R(G) are adjacent if the corresponding Kekulé structures interact, that is if they differ in the position of just three double bonds.

-This model, together with the concept of resonance graphs, was first put forward by Gründler (1982, 1983) and was then re-invented by El-Basil (1993a, 1993b) and, independently, by Randić (Randić et al., 1996, Randić, 1997).
-In addition to this, without any reference to quantum theory, Zhang, Guo and Chen introduced resonance graphs and established their basic mathematical properties (Zhang et al., 1988a, 1988b; Chen and Zhang, 1997).
+This model, together with the concept of resonance graphs, was first put forward by Gründler (1982, 1983) and was then re-invented by El-Basil (1993a,b) and, independently, by Randić et al. (1996), Randić (1997).
+In addition to this, without any reference to quantum theory, Zhang, Guo and Chen introduced resonance graphs and established their basic mathematical properties (Zhang et al., 1988a,b; Chen and Zhang, 1997).

-For examples illustrating the construction and the basic structural features of resonance graphs see the references quoted as well as Figs. 6, 8, 9 and 10.
+For examples illustrating the construction and the basic structural features of resonance graphs see the references quoted as well as Figs. 6 and 8-10.